The weekend (not the singer) is everyone’s favourite days of the week. I am yet to meet anyone who doesn’t like weekends.

-Of course there are those whose jobs are actually on the weekends, this article is not meant for those people, I’m not here trying to get you out of something to do.
+Of course there are those whose jobs are actually on the weekends, this article is not meant for those people, I’m not here trying to get you to lose the paper flow or something to do.

-But the excuses I’ve heard from people are usually the need to work until results are visible, while some say they barely have the time and resources needed for self-care and relaxation.
+But the excuses I’ve heard from people as per why they don’t actually rest are usually the need to work until results are visible, while some say they barely have the time and resources needed for self-care and relaxation.

 Some people may have a different expression of this, like going to the club like I had mentioned.
 Going to the spa, manicure/pedicure, expensive retreats, which all sound so amazing, but that’s not rest people.

-Self-care is taking a break when we feel overwhelmed; self-care is a form of healthcare.
+Self-care is taking a break when we feel overwhelmed.
+In summary, self-care is a form of healthcare.